 Two takeaways, water prevents non-communicable diseases, and the wrong drinks can be a causative factor in disease.
-I you read between the lines, if water prevents disease, then it's possible to use water to treat diseases.
+I you consider the implications, if water prevents disease, then it's possible to use water to treat diseases.

-There is more science.
+There is more research proving it works.
 The science can be found on PubMed from the National Institute of Health.
 It can be found in the science behind the nursing diagnoses: Fluid and Electrolyte Imbalance.
 Would nurses have a diagnoses and treatment that was not science based?